Cortinarius mucosus: Description

+Similar species

+Cortinarius vibratilis has a bitter-tasting cap.
+Pholiota velaglutinosa is usually smaller, with greenish gills.

+Habitat and distribution

-The species is commonly found under birch and coniferous trees.
+The species is commonly found under birch and coniferous trees, especially pine.
 It prefers acidic, sandy soils.
+It can be found in North America.

 Edibility

-Due to the prevalence of toxins in the genus Cortinarius, and the difficulty of positively identifying specimens to species level, consumption of any Cortinarius species is not generally recommended.
-Also, specimens of C. mucosus collected from northern Poland were found to bioaccumulate high concentrations of the toxic element mercury—that is, the concentration of mercury in the mature mushroom was significantly higher than that of the soil in which it grew.
+Due to the prevalence of toxins and the difficulty of positive identification, consumption of any Cortinarius species is generally not recommended.
+Specimens of C. mucosus collected from northern Poland were found to bioaccumulate higher concentrations of the toxic element mercury than the surrounding soil.